KaiNorberg/PatchworkOS/README.md

 // In process A
 fd_t dir = open("/net/local/5:dir");

-// Create a "key" for the file descriptor, this is a unique one time use randomly generated
+// Create a "key" for the file descriptor, this is a unique one time use randomly generated token that can be used to retrieve the file descriptor in another process. key_t key;
-// uint64_t that can be used to retrieve the file descriptor in another process. key_t key = share(dir, CLOCKS_PER_SEC * 60); // Key valid for 60 seconds (CLOCKS_NEVER is also allowed)
+share(&key, dir, CLOCKS_PER_SEC * 60); // Key valid for 60 seconds (CLOCKS_NEVER is also allowed)

 // In process B
 // The key is somehow communicated to B via IPC, for example a pipe, socket, argv, etc.